Teachers pay equity claim

 A teacher holds the responsibility for the planning, implementation, assessment, and evaluation of an education programme for individuals and/or groups of students.
 A teacher may be fulfilling this responsibility through direct support of students’ learning, or they may be supporting others to deliver an education programme.

 Under the Education and Training Act 2020, to be appointed to a teaching position, a teacher must be registered and hold a current practising certificate.
 A teaching position will require the instruction of students and/or professional leadership in or of a registered school, licensed early childhood service or other educational institution.

-On 6 November 2020, NZEI Te Riu Roa raised a pay equity claim for early childhood teachers on the premise that their work is undervalued because they are currently and historically female dominated.
+On 6 November 2020, NZEI Te Riu Roa raised a pay equity claim for teachers on the premise that their work is undervalued because they are currently and historically female dominated.

 This is a multi-employer claim that includes over 600 employers and will cover more than 600 private and community-based centres or services.

 The claim also covers the work of Early Intervention Teachers and of registered Kindergarten Teachers, so the Secretary for Education is one of the employers.
 The scope of the teachers claim may include primary and secondary teachers.
 This is currently being worked through by the Ministry and our union partners.

 We are currently in the arguability stage of the claim.
 Arguability looks at whether the work is, or was performed predominantly by females, and if the work is currently or has historically been undervalued.

 It does not mean the employer agrees that there is a pay equity issue or that there will be a settlement at the end of the process.

 The Equal Pay Act outlines a light-touch approach and low threshold for determining arguability.
 The employers covered by the claim need to reach a joint decision on whether the claim is arguable.